 The general education program is the method by which school districts receive the majority of their financial support.
 This source of funding is primarily state aid and, as such, school districts rely heavily on the state of Minnesota for educational resources.
-The basic general education formula allowance for Minnesota school districts increased \$50 per pupil in fiscal year 2013 to \$5,224.
-The Legislature has added \$78, or 1.5 percent, per pupil to the basic formula allowance for fiscal year 2014.
-Several funding and pupil weighting changes take effect in fiscal year 2015, which result in the equivalent of an \$80, or 1.5 percent, per pupil increase state-wide.
+The basic general education formula allowance for Minnesota school districts increased \$78 per pupil in fiscal year 2014 to \$5,302.
+The Legislature has added the equivalent of \$105, or 2.0 percent, per pupil to the basic formula allowance for fiscal year 2015.

 In October 2013, the District broke ground on an addition to Hilltop Elementary School.
 The facility and site improvements will allow the District to address both current program space requirements and facility and site-related needs throughout grades pre-kindergarten through Grade 12.
 The project specifically will allow for space within the school district for the Early Childhood Family Education/Early Childhood Special Education and School Readiness programs.
-The District currently leases space outside of the District's boundaries that is no longer sustainable.